 If you are someone who barely takes care of their iPhone or cleans them frequently, then dirt and lint might get inside the ports of your smartphone, causing the microphone to sound muffled or muted.
 It is essential to clean your smartphones now and then for them to last long without any issues.

 To clean your iPhone and its ports, you need to use a cleaning agent like isopropyl alcohol instead of blowing into the ports, as it will only push the lint or dust deeper into the ports.
 Take a cotton swab or a cue tip and some isopropyl alcohol.
 Moderately dip the cue tip in the isopropyl alcohol solution and gently clean your iPhone’s front, back, and sides.
 You can also try inserting the cue tip in the various ports of your iPhone but be gentle, as pushing the cue tip too hard can damage the ports.

-Hint: I recommend, you should clean your iPhone microphone every 3 months.
+Hint: I recommend you should clean your iPhone microphone every three months.

 Once you have cleaned the ports of your iPhone, try testing the microphone using the methods pointed out in the earlier sections of this post to check if the issue is resolved or not.

 Clue #3.
 Unplug All The accessories and Turn Off Bluetooth

 If you have any accessories or add-ons like headphones, earbuds, earphones, etc., connected to your iPhone, try unplugging them, as these might be causing some interference with your smartphone’s microphone.